 2. Contribute to the Goals Outlined in the Relevant Metropolitan Redevelopment Plan.

 Explain how the proposed development will further the specific policies and goals of the relevant MR Plan.

-3. Increase housing or employment density and options
+3. Increase housing density and options

-Describe the residential or employment component of the project and how it is supported by market demand.
-Those proposing employment uses should have letters of interest from potential tenants.
-Those proposing residential uses should address how the project increases the available housing options in the vicinity.
+Describe the residential and (if applicable) mixed use components of the project and how it is supported by market demand.
+Address how the project increases the available housing options in the vicinity.